GlacioHack/xdem/doc/source/accuracy_precision.md

 - **Absolute elevation accuracy** describes systematic errors to the true positioning, usually important when analysis focuses on the exact location of topographic features at a specific epoch.
 - **Relative elevation accuracy** describes systematic errors with reference to other elevation data that does not necessarily match the true positioning, important for analyses interested in topographic change over time.

-## How to get the best accuracy and precision of your elevation data?
+## How to get the best out of your elevation data?

-### Quantifying and improving absolute and relative elevation accuracy
+### Quantifying and improving accuracy

 Misalignments due to poor absolute or relative accuracy are common in elevation datasets, and are usually assessed and corrected by performing **three-dimensional elevation coregistration and bias corrections to an independent source